 This Workshop on ILS and Supportability Management and implementation provides the attendee with a comprehensive understanding of the principles of ILS Management and the requirements found in today’s procurement programmes.
 It considers the underlying objectives, risks and reasoning underpinning ILS Programmes.
-The course discusses the application of the latest MoD and commercial acquisition policies, directives, analyses and most appropriate methods for successful implementation.
-The course centres around structured exercises illustrating the application of the various ILS and Supportability tasks and requirements, their timely application and associated risk factors.
+The course discusses the application of the latest MoD and commercial acquisition policies, directives, analyses and the most appropriate methods for successful implementation.
+The course centres around structured case studies illustrating the application of the various ILS and Supportability tasks and requirements, their timely application and associated risk factors.

-Classroom Course: 5 days
+Open Public Classroom Course: 5 days

 On-site: 5 days